NERSC/train/csgf-hpc-day/IntroToCori/ex1-getting_started/README.md

 options, for the Mac [XQuartz].
 (If you use Linux, you have an X server already)

-For this morning's session you can jump forward to [Logging in] then return to installing an X server in the lunch break, if you don't have one already
+For this morning's session you can continue on to "Logging in" then return to installing an X server in the lunch break, if you don't have one already

 [Intel]: https://software.intel.com/en-us/intel-vtune-amplifier-xe